Taiwan Country Commercial Guide

 Selling Factors and Techniques

-Price is the most important consideration for most Taiwan buyers.
-As a result, it is also the most common complaint regarding U.S. products and services.
-American businesses are frequently frustrated that Taiwan firms do not always factor in life-cycle costs when negotiating a purchase.
-Although attitudes are changing, most Taiwan firms will only pay a higher price for a product if they see a short-term payoff.
-The second and third most important considerations for Taiwan buyers are quality and after-sales service, respectively.
+Price remains the most important consideration for Taiwan buyers and the most common complaint regarding U.S. products and services, followed by quality and after-sales service.
+While buyers, especially those purchasing commercial and industrial products, also evaluate technical support, product performance, and durability, price typically remains the decisive element.
+Some American businesses are frustrated that Taiwan firms do not consider life-cycle costs when negotiating a purchase.
+While this mindset is gradually shifting, most Taiwan firms will only pay a higher price for a product if they see a short-term payoff.

-When selling products in Taiwan, the marketing, labeling, product instructions, and sales literature must be written in traditional Chinese characters.
-Detailed information about labeling is available at the Commerce Industrial Services Portal on the Ministry of Economic Affairs website here.
+When selling products in Taiwan, marketing, labeling, product instructions, and sales literature must be written in traditional Chinese characters.
+Detailed information about labeling is available at the Commerce Industrial Services Portal on the Ministry of Economic Affairs website.

 Trade Promotion and Advertising

-Taiwan executives stay informed about current trends in their industries by reading international trade journals and participating in major trade events both in Taiwan and abroad.
+Taiwan executives stay informed about current trends in their industries by reading international trade journals and participating in major trade events in Taiwan and abroad.
 In most major industries, industry associations work with the Taiwan External Trade Development Council (TAITRA) to organize local trade shows.
-Participating in major trade shows and advertising in relevant Taiwan trade publications are useful ways to boost sales in the market.
+Participating in major trade shows and advertising in relevant Taiwan trade publications and social media platforms are useful ways to boost sales in the market.
 Local partners often give the best advice on where and how to advertise effectively.

 Information about upcoming trade shows in Taiwan is available on TAITRA’s website.
 TAITRA also offers several helpful lists, including a frequently updated calendar of TAITRA-sponsored trade shows, international conferences, and exhibitions held at the Taipei World Trade Center and the Nangang Exhibition Center.